 Whether it’s because of market volatility, economic shocks or new financial regulation, we constantly have to adapt to new situations and environments.
 It’s an industry that doesn’t stand still, and you won’t either.

 Martin Ryan is group head of shared services at the London Stock Exchange Group.
-He has a degree in economics from Manchester University and has worked in this sector for 25 years.
+He has a degree in economics from the University of Manchester and has worked in this sector for 26 years.